Susquehanna County Conservation District

 Picture

 The Bridgewater Interpretive Trail is located right here at the Susquehanna County Conservation District.
-Enjoy a 1/4 mile walk, on the loose gravel path, through the pollinator garden, live stake nursery, moss garden and the tributary to Pettis Creek.
+Enjoy a 1/4 mile walk on the paved walkway, through the pollinator garden, live stake nursery, moss garden, and the tributary to Pettis Creek.

 Picture